macg-gh/madlibs/README.md

 This should not emit "Uncaught Error: Call to undefined function pspell_new_personal() in php shell code", instead it should allow you to enter that line and move on to the next prompt where you can enter a line.
 Type 'exit' then hit enter to stop.

-4 - service apache restart
+4 - service apache2 restart

 5 - Place the following files into /var/www/html/
 checkphrase.php